Who We Are

-- By endorsing (explicitly or by implication) some author, artist, service provider, or vendor, and/or their products or services.
+- By endorsing (explicitly or by implication) some author, artist, service provider, or vendor, and/or their products and/or services.

-By the CCPA’s definitions, disclosing any personal information in such circumstances might be deemed sharing information “for commercial purposes” whether or not any transaction is actually completed, whether or not we are a party to that transaction, and whether or not we receive any compensation or consideration in connection with it.
+By the CCPA definitions, disclosing any personal information in such circumstances might be deemed sharing information “for commercial purposes,” whether or not any transaction is actually completed, whether or not we are a party to that transaction, and whether or not we receive any monetary or other valuable consideration in connection with it.

 Put simply, by the law’s extremely broad definitions, any or all of the categories of personal information we collect in the course of our business could be deemed to be shared for business and/or commercial purposes, whether or not we “sell” personal information in the way most people understand that term.

 If you have general questions about our data-sharing practices (i.e., questions about our typical practices rather than about the personal information of any specific individual or household), or if you have any concerns about those practices, feel free to contact us via any of the methods described in “Controllers/Responsible Parties, Questions, and How to Reach Us” below.
 If you are a California resident and would like to exercise your rights under the California Consumer Privacy Act of 2018 (CCPA) or other California privacy laws — e.g., the right to know about personal information collected, disclosed or sold; the right to request deletion of your personal information; and/or the right to opt-out of the sale of your personal information — you (or your authorized agent) can submit a request via any of the methods specified on our Do Not Sell My Personal Information page.

 - The number of requests to know that the business received, complied with in whole or in part, and denied;

 - The number of requests to delete that the business received, complied with in whole or in part, and denied;